Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Verification-Preserving Inlining

-Inlining a program $(s,M)$ with annotation $\mathcal{A}$ and bound $n$ corresponds to $\mathit{inl}_{M_\mathcal{A}}^{n}(s_\mathcal{A})$ where $(s_\mathcal{A},M_\mathcal{A}) = \mathit{assertAnnot}_\mathcal{A}(s,M)$.
-For each call, the resulting inlined program asserts the precondition right before the call and also at the beginning of the call (analogously for the postcondition).
-While it seems redundant to assert the precondition twice in the inlined program, the second assertion right at the beginning of the call makes the \soundness{} condition defined in~\secref{subsec:inlining-no-annotations} more precise: The assertion forces properties on the inlined method body to only take into account states at the beginning of the body that satisfy the precondition (and analogously for the postcondition).
-Note that conjoining the precondition (resp.\ postcondition) with $\truesym{}$ in $\mathit{assertAnnot}$ is crucial for verifiers based on classical SL, because for calls one must check that the caller context has \emph{at least} the resources specified by the precondition (resp.\ postcondition) before the call (resp.\ after the call).
+Given a program $(s, M)$, a bound $n$, and an annotation $\mathcal{A}$, we define its inlined version \emph{with partial annotations} as $\mathit{inl}_{M_\mathcal{A}}^{n}(s_\mathcal{A})$ where $(s_\mathcal{A},M_\mathcal{A}) = \mathit{assertAnnot}_\mathcal{A}(s,M)$.
+For each call, the resulting inlined program asserts the precondition right before the call and also at the beginning of the callee (analogously for the postcondition).
+While it seems redundant to assert the precondition twice in the inlined program, the second assertion right at the beginning of the callee makes the \soundness{} condition defined in~\secref{subsec:inlining-no-annotations} more precise: The assertion forces properties on the inlined method body to only take into account states at the beginning of the body that satisfy the precondition (and analogously for the postcondition).
+Note that conjoining the precondition (resp.\ postcondition) with $\truesym{}$ in $\mathit{assertAnnot}$ is crucial for verifiers based on classical SL (such as \grasshopper{}), because for calls one must check that the caller context has \emph{at least} the resources specified by the precondition (resp.\ postcondition) before the call (resp.\ after the call).

 We can now state and prove the following theorem: